Beating the Harmonic lower bound for online bin packing: Alternative parameters for a competitive ratio of 1.583

 \section{Alternative parameters for a competitive ratio of 1.583}

 We give a list of item types together with their parameters in Table \ref{tab:sonofh_all_parameters}.
-Please note that type 2 is only defined for the definition of the knapsack problem in case $s(\smallestred)>1/3$. {\EHarm} algorithms, in contrast to {\SuperH} algorithms, treat all items larger than $1/2$ as a single type (thus it sees types 1 and 2 as a single type).
+Please note that type 2 is only defined for the definition of the knapsack problem in case {$\smallestred$ is medium}. {\EHarm} algorithms, in contrast to {\SuperH} algorithms, treat all items larger than $1/2$ as a single type (thus it sees types 1 and 2 as a single type).
 Between type 6 and type 12, the values $t_i$ are $1/100$ apart.
 Between type 39 and type 101, the types are of the form $1/i$ for some values $i\in\{14, \ldots, 100\}$ (below $1/30$, we skip some values).
-The values $\redfrac_i$ for these types are computed as described in Sections \ref{sec:automatic-size-generation} and \ref{sec:alpha-computation}.
+The values $\redfrac_i$ for these types are computed as described in Sections \ref{sec:automatic-size-generation}.
+The paramters are auto-generated from the input in Table \ref{tab:sonofharm2}.

 We give a list of all $\redspace$-values that are at most $1/3$ in Table \ref{tab:sh-deltas}.
 The $\redspace$-values above $1/3$ are equal to the $t_i$-values above $1/3$.